ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 The area of parallelogram `B = 1 × 3 = 3`;
 The area of triangle `C = 1/2 × 3 × 2 = 3`;
 The area of rectangle `E = 1 × 3 = 3`.
-However, the area of triangle `D = 3 × 3 − (3 + 3 + 1//2) = 2 1/2`.
+However, the area of triangle `D = 3 × 3 − (3 + 3 + 1/2) = 2 1/2`.
 :::

 ## 9. Social Distancing in San Francisco

-I am writing this Parallelogram during the pandemic lockdown (2020), when I received the picture below from Len Fisher, who explained that it was being put up as reminder for people in San Francisco keep 6 feet apart.
+I am writing this Parallelogram during the pandemic lockdown (2020), when I received the picture below from Len Fisher, who explained that it was being put up as a reminder to people in San Francisco to keep 6 feet apart.

 ![](/resources/10-29-a-trapped-knight/9-san-francisco.png)